binipringle/intro-to-dh/documentation.md

 $ sudo apt install git
 ~~~

-You can confirm that you have installed Git correctly by running the following command:
+You can confirm that Git is installed by typing

 ~~~ bash
 $ git --version